jdaw1/placemat/Documentation/not_glasses.md

 If a tasting is attended by six people, decanters can circulate and people help themselves.
 But at a tasting for fourteen people the portion size is a mere 5cl (75cl bottle, less the angels&rsquo; share, less a little loss during decanting, &divide;&nbsp;14).
 So wine must be pre-poured.
-This could be a source of confusion: &ldquo;&ldquo;What did you pour into these fourteen glasses?&rdquo;, &ldquo;Err, I think&nbsp;&hellip;&rdquo;.
+This could be a source of confusion: &ldquo;What did you pour into these fourteen glasses?&rdquo;, &ldquo;Err, I think&nbsp;&hellip;&rdquo;.
 Instead glasses are arranged on or close to a page that labels them.
 Then the pourer knows what to pour; and those moving the glasses to the table know what has been poured.